-Once the Liaison Officer certifies that a dependent child is eligible, the applicant follows the normal admissions process for the selected member institution.
+Once the Liaison Officer in Human Resources certifies that a dependent child is eligible, the applicant follows the normal admissions process for the selected member institution.
 Hood College's Liaison Officer sends an application for a Tuition Exchange scholarship to the selected member institution.
 The selected member institution determines whether or not to grant the scholarship and notifies the applicant of the acceptance or rejection.
 Awards are competitive and not automatic.
 The terms of the scholarship are outlined in the acceptance notification.

 The Tuition Exchange Certification or Recertification of Eligibility Form is also available in Human Resources.
 Applications must be made no later than the first day of October of the year preceding anticipated participation in the program.
-Failure to comply with this due date may make you ineligible for this benefit.